CloudLabsAI-Azure/Knowledge-Augmented-Chatbot-with-LangChain-and-AI-Search/getting-started.md

 - **Azure OpenAI:** Provides large language models (LLMs) such as GPT-4, which power the chatbot's natural language understanding and generation.
 Integrated through LangChain, Azure OpenAI generates accurate, grounded responses by synthesizing user queries with content retrieved from Azure AI Search.

 - **Visual Studio Code:** Acts as the primary development environment for building, testing, and debugging your LangChain-powered chatbot.
 With built-in terminal support and extensions for Python, Azure, and Streamlit, Visual Studio Code streamlines the entire development workflow—from writing LangChain scripts to launching a local chatbot interface.

+- **Langchain:** is a framework that simplifies building AI applications by connecting language models (like those from OpenAI) with external data, tools, and memory.
+It enables developers to create context-aware, interactive apps that can retrieve information, process queries, and maintain conversation history.

 ## Getting Started with Lab